Caledonian Railway 721 Class: Development

 During the national coal strike of 1912, some Caledonian locomotives, including Dunalastairs or 139 class engines, and two engines from class 812 were fitted with Holden oil burners for a short time.
 They received a 520 impgal fuel tank atop the tender and more refractory bricks in the firebox.

 Tenders

 Classes 766 and 900 were built with eight-wheel bogie tenders with capacities for 4125 impgal of water and 4.5 tons of coal.
 In the 1930s newer and more powerful LMS locomotives took over their most long-distance duties and the company cascaded the 900 Class to other work.
 This made eight-wheel tenders superfluous so the company substituted smaller, lighter and simpler six-wheel tenders from scrapped Caledonian locomotives.
 Most members of the class received McIntosh tenders that had been built for classes 179, 600, 908 and 918.
 The six-wheel tenders had the same 4.5 ton coal capacity but carried only 3570 impgal of water.

+Names

+The Caledonian named only a handful of locomotives, eleven in total, five of which were Dunalastairs: